Sunday, December 22, 2024

 But past incidents with Sytnik now seem trivial compared to the scandal in which the Bureau’s current top officials are embroiled.
 The latest story seems to have worse consequences for the NABU leadership than for their predecessors.
 The story of the “leaks” of information from the Bureau has already caused a serious crisis in this body and has quarreled the director of this body, Semyon Krivonos, with anti-corruption activists who previously advocated for the Bureau, and with people’s deputies.

 The scandal began on May 22, when the Specialized Anti-Corruption Prosecutor's Office, together with the National Police, conducted searches at one of the Bureau's detectives, and a few days later, the head of NABU Krivonos removed his first deputy Gizo Uglava from his duties at his own request.
 The wording is “to ensure an objective pre-trial investigation launched into a possible information leak.”
-There is a suspicion that it was the NABU veteran Uglava (perhaps the only representative of the “Georgian reformers” who has still remained in Ukraine since 2014) for a long time who transmitted information from the bowels of the Bureau to outsiders.
+There is a suspicion that it was the NABU veteran Uglava (almost the only representative of the “Georgian reformers” who has still remained in Ukraine since 2014) who for a long time passed on information from the depths of the Bureau to outsiders.
 This turned out to be somewhat accidental: after many attempts, we managed to “decode” an iPhone seized back in 2023 from the former secret curator of the “Big Construction” project, the odious Yuri Golik.

 The case, which involved Golik and the ex-governor of the Dnipropetrovsk region Valentin Reznichenko, concerned a tender for UAH 1.5 billion for road repairs in the Dnipropetrovsk region, where NABU suspected damage to the state amounting to UAH 300 million.
 Despite the serious digital security measures that Golik used, detectives managed to dig out from the gadget traces of Golik’s correspondence with Presidential Office adviser Georgy Birkadze and an anonymous top from NABU.
 Now all paths lead to the detached Uhlava.